Adjacency Graphs of Polyhedral Surfaces: Convex-Polyhedral Surfaces

 \subsection{Complete Bipartite Graphs}

-\begin{proposition} There exists a convex-polyhedral surface~\Sur such that $\Gra(\Sur)=K_{4,4}$. \end{proposition}
+\begin{proposition} There exists a convex-polyhedral surface~\Sur such that $\Gra(\Sur) \simeq K_{4,4}$. \end{proposition}

-\begin{proof}[Proof sketch] Start with a rectangular box in $\mathbb{R}^3$ and stab it with two rectangles that intersect each other in the center of the box as indicated in \Cref{fig:K44} (left).
+\begin{proof} We describe how to obtain such a surface~\Sur.
+We start with a rectangular box in $\mathbb{R}^3$ and stab it with two rectangles that intersect each other in the center of the box as indicated in \Cref{fig:K44} (a).

-We can now draw polygons on these eight rectangles such that each of the four vertical rectangles (representing the four vertices of one side of the bipartition of~$K_{4,4}$) contains a polygon that has a side contact with a polygon on each of the four horizontal or slanted rectangles (representing the other side of the bipartition of $K_{4,4}$).
-To remove the intersection of the (polygons drawn on the) two slanted rectangles, we shift one corner of the original box; see \Cref{fig:K44} (center and right).
-A description of the resulting polygons via their coordinates and more figures can be found in the Appendix~\ref{app:K44}.
-Note that, in the resulting representation, there are two additional side contacts between pairs of polygons that are colored blue in \Cref{fig:K44} (right).
-By \cref{prop:subgraphsSubdivisions}, these contacts can be removed. \end{proof}
+We can now draw polygons on these eight rectangles such that each of the four vertical rectangles (representing the four vertices of one class of the bipartition of~$K_{4,4}$) contains a polygon that has a side contact with a polygon on each of the four horizontal or slanted rectangles (representing the other class of the bipartition of $K_{4,4}$).
+To remove the intersection of the (polygons drawn on the) two slanted rectangles, we shift one corner of the original box; see \Cref{fig:K44}~(b) and \cref{fig:k44additional}.
+We refer to the two horizontal, the four vertical, and the two slanted polygons as $P_\text{top}$, $P_\text{bot}$, $P_\text{vert1}$, $P_\text{vert2}$, $P_\text{vert3}$, $P_\text{vert4}$, $P_\text{diag1}$, and $P_\text{diag2}$, respectively, and list the coordinates of their corners in Table~\ref{tab:coork44}.

+With the specified coordinates, $P_\text{diag1}$ and $P_\text{diag2}$ each have a side that lies in the interior of~$P_\text{top}$ and a side that lies in the interior of~$P_\text{bot}$.
+To fix this, one needs to clip the two polygons such that they lie in the interior of the original cuboid.
+This can be done by intersecting them with the slab $-9.9 \le z \le 9.9$.
+Moreover, the two polygons $P_\text{vert1}$ and $P_\text{vert2}$ (as well as $P_\text{vert3}$ and $P_\text{vert4}$) have a common side, even though they correspond to vertices in the same class of the bipartition of $K_{4,4}$.
+These unwanted contacts can also be removed by slightly clipping the polygons, cf.~\cref{prop:subgraphsSubdivisions}. \end{proof}